Property Transfer Duty Calculator South Africa

 The main costs include transfer duty (a tax paid to SARS), conveyancing fees (attorney fees for processing the property transfer), deeds office fees (the government registration fee), and rates clearance (a certificate from the municipality confirming all rates and taxes are paid).
 If you are financing the purchase with a home loan, you will also pay bond registration fees (attorney fees for registering the bond) and a bond initiation fee charged by the bank.

-For example, a property purchased for R1,500,000 with a 90% home loan will incur approximately R64 950 in total buying costs.
-Of this, transfer duty accounts for R12 000, with the remainder made up of attorney fees, bank charges, and government fees.
+For example, a property purchased for R1,500,000 with a 90% home loan will incur approximately R61 650 in total buying costs under the selected table.
+Of this, transfer duty accounts for R8 700, with the remainder made up of attorney fees, bank charges, and government fees.

 First-Time Homebuyer?
 Transfer Duty Exemption

-Good news for first-time buyers: if you are purchasing a property valued at R1,100,000 or less, you pay zero transfer duty.
-This exemption applies to all buyers (not just first-time purchasers), but it is particularly beneficial for first-time homebuyers entering the market at lower price points.
+Good news for first-time buyers: if you are purchasing a property valued at R1 210 000 or less under the selected table, you pay zero transfer duty.
+This exemption applies to all buyers, not only first-time purchasers.

 Transfer Duty vs Bond Costs Explained